-Risk of serious complications from insertion/removal of implants; see full labeling.
+Risk of serious complications (eg, nerve damage, migration, others) from insertion/removal of implants; see full labeling.
 Abuse potential (monitor).
 Risk of significant respiratory depression.
 Compromised respiratory function (eg, COPD, cor pulmonale, decreased respiratory reserve, hypoxia, hypercapnia, pre-existing respiratory depression).
 Accidental exposure may cause fatal overdose (esp. in children).
 Adrenal insufficiency.
 Obtain LFTs at baseline then monitor periodically; evaluate if hepatic event is suspected.
 Moderate or severe hepatic impairment; avoid.
 Head injury.
 Intracranial lesions.
 Biliary tract dysfunction.
 Acute abdomen.
 Myxedema.
 Hypothyroidism.
 CNS depression.
 Coma.
 Toxic psychoses.
 Prostatic hypertrophy.
 Urethral stricture.
 Acute alcoholism.
 Delirium tremens.
 Kyphoscoliosis.
 History of keloid formation, connective tissue disease (eg, scleroderma), or recurrent MRSA infections.
 Avoid abrupt cessation.
 Opioid-naïve.
 Elderly.
 Debilitated.
 Pregnancy; potential neonatal opioid withdrawal syndrome during prolonged use.
 Labor & delivery.
 Nursing mothers: monitor infants.

 Potentiated by CYP3A4 inhibitors (eg, azole antifungals, macrolides, HIV protease inhibitors): monitor and may need dose adjustments or discontinuation.
 Antagonized by CYP3A4 inducers: monitor for opioid withdrawal and consider dose adjustments or discontinuation.
 Concomitant NNRTIs (eg, efavirenz, nevirapine, etravirine, delavirdine) or PIs (eg, atazanavir with/without ritonavir): monitor.
 Risk of respiratory or CNS depression with concomitant opioid analgesics, general anesthetics, benzodiazepines, phenothiazines, other tranquilizers, sedative/hypnotics, alcohol, or other CNS depressants; caution and consider dose reduction of one or both drugs.
 Risk of serotonin syndrome with concomitant SSRIs, SNRIs, TCAs, 5-HT3 receptor antagonists, mirtazapine, trazodone, tramadol, MAO inhibitors; monitor and discontinue if suspected.